Qqu: Music career

-Although influenced by a myriad of musical styles, Qqu favours the dancefloor, so HipHop, Salsa and Lingala are his greatest love.
+Although influenced by a myriad of musical styles, Qqu favours the dancefloor, so hip-hop, Salsa and Lingala are his greatest love.
 His musical tastes are for Conscious HipHop, Uptempo Lingala and Smooth Zouk.
-He is currently finishing off tracks for his Debut album, Alive.
-Qqu is working with artists like annieSoul, Juliani, Freestyle Essien from Nigeria, The Villagers and others.
-The album is set to be released in November/December 2014 and will be his first to have a worldwide release.
+Qqu has worked with artists like annieSoul, Juliani, Freestyle Essien from Nigeria, The Villagers and others.
+The album was set to be released in November/December 2014.
 Qqu performs in English, Swahili, Luo.